 So today I’ll be making a scrambled egg variation of this sans hash browns and with a little spinach and smoked paprika.
 Think of these muffins as a healthy variation of my nests.
 For an even healthier version using only egg whites, try out these healthy egg white breakfast muffins instead.
 But back to these, let’s start cooking.

-ON-THE-GO BREAKFAST MUFFINS TIP AND TRICKS
+ON-THE-GO BREAKFAST MUFFINS RECIPE TIPS

 Eggs: I only had large eggs, which is typically how I buy my eggs so the measurements I’ve jotted down in the recipe are for those.
-If you’re using regular size eggs, add an egg or two.
+If you’re using regular-size eggs, add an egg or two.

 Spinach: I love using fresh spinach leaves but since they are bulky, make sure to chop them up so they distribute evenly.